capablemonkey/dwolla-devportal/app/guides/send-money/index.md

 ### Get set up with sandbox accounts

-Before you begin, be sure your sandbox accounts are already set up.
+Before you begin, be sure your [Sandbox accounts](/guides/sandbox-setup) are already set up.

 ### Choose the experience you want for your customers